thunderbird/pulumi/docs/development.rst

 Here are some good ideas you can have for free:

-- The severity of headaches caused by the use of an infrastructure-as-code tool are strongly correlated to the complexity of the infrastructure being managed by said tool.
+- The severity of headaches caused by the use of an infrastructure-as-code tool is strongly correlated to the complexity of the infrastructure being managed by said tool.
 Therefore, you will have fewer headaches managing smaller chunks of infra supporting smaller chunks of your application than you will trying to control a large network of microservices all at once within the same project.
 Even if you develop many applications within a large monorepo, we recommend developing a tb_pulumi project per application; or you can map this concept to your organizational structure as it makes sense.
 The point is to create boundaries of relevance between your resources.
 - Secrets should be protected, obviously, but they should also be designed to protect you from the impact of exposure.
   In Pulumi, your secret passphrase is all that stands between your (maybe public?) ``Pulumi.stack.yaml`` file and someone decrypting those values.
 This passphrase should be kept secret, probably should be stored in an encrypted